-High-density scalp somatosensory evoked potential recordings in macaque monkey: development of a minimally invasive tool
+Development of high-density scalp somatosensory evoked potential recordings in macaque monkeys Anne-Dominique Gindrat1, Charles Quairiaux^{2,3}, Juliane Britz3, Florian Lanz1, Christoph M. Michel3 and Eric M. Rouiller1 1 Unit of Physiology, Department of Medicine, University of Fribourg, Fribourg, Switzerland 2 Faculty of Medicine, Department of Fundamental Neurosciences, University of Geneva, Geneva, Switzerland 3Functional Brain Mapping Laboratory, Departments of Clinical and Fundamental Neuroscience, Geneva University Hospital, Geneva, Switzerland

-UNIVERSITÉ DE GENÈVE HIGW 🐪 1 Unit of Physiology, Department of Medicine, University of Fribourg, Fribourg, Switzerland 2 Faculty of Medicine, Department of Fundamental Neurosciences, University of Geneva, Geneva, Switzerland 3 Functional Brain Mapping Laboratory, Departments of Clinical and Fundamental Neuroscience, Geneva University Hospital, Geneva, Switzerland Introduction Somatosensory evoked potential (SSEP) recordings from the scalp are commonly used in human for clinical applications.
+Introduction UNIVERSITÉ DE GENÈVE Somatosensory evoked potential (SSEP) recordings from the scalp are commonly used in human for clinical applications.
 They are among others good predictor of outcome after a brain injury such as stroke.
 Recordings from the scalp with a high-density electrode array are also relevant for research purposes to reveal the time course of evoked topographies.
-In the present pilot study, we made a transposition of this simple and minimally invasive tool to macaque monkey, allowing repeated monitoring of the brain activity from the whole scalp surface using a multichannel electrode array.
+In the present pilot study, we made a transposition of this simple and minimally invasive tool to macaque monkeys, allowing repeated monitoring of the brain activity from the whole scalp surface using a multichannel electrode array.
 The goal was to address the general feasibility of the technique in order to use it in longer term before and after a neural lesion to investigate a possible cortical reorganisation.
-Materials and methods Experiments were conducted on one young adult macague monkey (Macaca fascicularis).
-Recordings were performed with a customised EEG cap containing 33 electrodes regularly distributed over the scalp while the monkey was anaesthetised (2.5% sevoflurane).
+Data analysis Conventional analysis: study of the absolute amplitude and latency of the initial brain stem component recorded over the contralateral brain stem and the main cortical component recorded over the contralateral hand, respectively foot, representation in the sensorimotor cortex.
+Topographical analysis: cluster analysis of the voltage maps (data-driven approach revealing a series of scalp topographies reflecting the steps in information processing).
+Materials and methods Experiments were conducted on one young adult macaque monkey (Maca-ca fascicularis).
+Recordings were performed with a customised EEG cap containing 32 electrodes regularly distributed over the scalp while the monkey was anaesthetised (2.5% sevoflurane).
 Electrical stimulations were delivered separately either to the median nerve at the wrist or to the tibial nerve at the ankle (0.5Hz repetition rate, intensity slightly above the visible motor threshold, total of 75 sweeps).